5 Reasons to Love Your Leaves

 Seed Starting in Plastic Cups: Mini-Greenhouses for Sowing Seeds

 One little seed starting trick I have in my bag of gardening tricks is to start seeds in plastic cup greenhouses!
-I shared a picture of this about 2 weeks ago on the Facebook page and I thought today I would share with you the progress of the seedlings.
-How to Start Seeds In Plastic … Read more
+I shared a picture of this about 2 weeks ago on my Facebook page and I thought today I would share with you the progress of the seedlings.
+This is an easy and amazing … Read more

 From the 2013 Nashville Lawn and Garden Show